Foreword from Isabelle De Vinck – BestInBrussels 2021

 Defending public affairs professionals

 Since EPACA’s founding, we have been working to alter the reputation of the public affairs profession, challenging the unfavourable stereotypes of lobbying through interviews, TV-appearances, op-eds, negotiations with EU officials, and appearances at events.
-EPACA is actively showing the world that its members are professionals who have nothing to hide and can be proud of their work.
+EPACA actively shows the world that its members are professionals who have nothing to hide and can be proud of their work.
 We emphasise how our activities as public affairs professionals contribute to a healthy democratic and transparent process, acting as a link between the world of business, civil society, and European policy-makers.

 Advancing the professionalisation of the sector